rockdisc/Book-of-Knowledge/2-Main/3-Resources/Debate/Research/Artic Topic Lecture.md

 Russia & China, Politics, environment, resources, tradeoffs as always Unilateral bad and hurts Artic Council or [[Nato]]
 Dip Cap, focusing on one area of the world is bad
+Soft power of US is bad or other country good

+## Kritik

+Security, think of a country as a threat, it will become one IR, International relations, Fem, and so on Coloniality, Colonialism bad and leave it to the people Cap, as always

+## CP

+Alaska only (states)
+Make Canada do it
+Do it with others
+US should ask
+Private sector

+## T

+Explore on ground or afar
+physical?
+dev econ?
+Does "its" mean US can't contract out exploration and development?